What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • People vibe:

-• Other travellers: Actual independent travelers are pretty rare in Uganda, with the vast, vast majority of those you might come across having some other reason why they are in the country, which will be 9/10 times a volunteering or similar project.
+• Other travellers: Actual independent travellers are pretty rare in Uganda, with the vast, vast majority of those you might come across having some other reason why they are in the country, which will be 9/10 times a volunteering or similar project.
 Being a compact circuit you do come across a few overland trucks and tours.
 Most travellers are aged between 20-30 and are from Canada/USA and Western Europe with an increasing amount of Israelis.

-• Tourist factor: Uganda is far from 'off the beaten track in places' (7/10) although as with anywhere in Africa it is VERY easy to escape the crowds.
+• Tourist factor: Uganda is far from off the beaten track in places (7/10) although as with anywhere in Africa it is VERY easy to escape the crowds.

-• Accommodation: In all major backpacker stops such as Jinga, Kampala, Murchison Falls, the Ssese Islands or Lake Bunyonyi exists one or many backpacker places (or compound would be a better description), these are not particularly good value or worthwhile, however they do offer a good information point where you can arrange tours, get questions answered, stay safely in a dorm and meet other travellers (Red Chili's would be a good example and the better option in Kampala).
+• Accommodation: In all major backpacker stops such as Jinga, Kampala, Murchison Falls, the Ssese Islands or Lake Bunyonyi there are one or many backpacker places (or compound would be a better description).
+These are not particularly good value or worthwhile, however they do offer a good information point where you can arrange tours, get questions answered, stay safely in a dorm and meet other travellers (Red Chili's would be a good example and the better option in Kampala).
 Sometimes an overland truck can be in town and you would rather wish you were anywhere else and equally after a while you might question why you came to Uganda to sit around drinking beer behind a high compound wall surrounded by white faces.
-Conversely outside of tourist areas there are some great places to stay and some terrible ones.
+Conversely outside tourist areas there are some great places to stay and some terrible ones.
 Uganda is full of foreign owned accommodation which is always a great standard, but rarely a bargain.
 Almost all rooms have mosquito nets, but good to have your own treated one.
 Power cuts are frequent and an average cost for a double would be US$10-20.
 For the most part forget hot water.

 • Media: There is a wide selection of local English language newspapers and in Kampala international newspapers and international news magazines.
 Many of the backpacker pads have DSTV.